daqhris/daqhris.github.io/crypto-growth-fund.md

 ## Transparency
 ### Disclosures
-- All transactions related to this fund are recorded on public, decentralized and open-source blockchains (Bitcoin, Ethereum and Solana).
+- All transactions related to this fund are recorded on public, decentralized and open-source blockchains (Bitcoin and Ethereum).
 - High volatility on cryptocurrency markets should always be expected and accounted for the unstable value of assets.
 - Less than 10% of the fund's total value in Euros (€) is withdrawn and rewarded to the manager every 6 months.